Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in Autonomous Vehicles: Ethics, AV Acceptance and User Perception

 \subsubsection{AV Acceptance}

-For elderly and special needs drivers, the need for research and design that considers their limitations needs to be emphasized.
+For elderly and special needs drivers, research and design that considers their limitations must be emphasized.
 Incorporating advanced assistance systems and improving interior design aspects can help improve usability and safe driving \cite{fernandes2020challenges}.
 Trust is found to have a positive correlation to perceived safety and driving comfort \cite{hartwich2020passenger}.
-Because of low trust, automated vehicle control felt less pleasant than human vehicle control in all aspects of the driving experience and thus have a lower system acceptance.
-It is imperative to provide enough information during driving.
-Similarly, cutting-edge had a positive relationship with user acceptance while bothersome and apprehensive were some emotions having a negative relationship \cite{lee2022effect}.
-Studies suggest there is a need for marketing future AV taxi services including providing early service experiences, maximizing differentiation between AV taxi and conventional taxi services and addressing low-reliability issues, and optimizing speed service for individual users.
-Recent studies have also shown that older drivers experienced better control and driving efficacy while riding in an AV as compared to interacting with a simulator \cite{classen2020older} indicating that exposure to the AV may result in a superior mode of automation that influences user acceptance by revealing what it's actually like.
+Because of low trust, automated vehicle control felt less pleasant than human vehicle control in all aspects of the driving experience, thus having a lower system acceptance.
+It is imperative to provide enough information while driving.
+Similarly, the term \textit{cutting-edge} had a positive relationship with user acceptance, while bothersome and apprehensive were some emotions having a negative relationship \cite{lee2022effect}.
+Studies suggest there is a need for marketing future AV taxi services, including providing early service experiences, maximizing differentiation between AV taxi and conventional taxi services, addressing low-reliability issues, and optimizing speed service for individual users.
+Recent studies have also shown that older drivers experienced better control and driving efficacy while riding in an AV as compared to interacting with a simulator \cite{classen2020older}, indicating that exposure to the AV may result in a superior mode of automation that influences user acceptance by revealing what it's actually like.
+However, in cases where actual physical experiences are not possible, AV simulators have also been shown to provide initial exposure that increases trust and acceptance\cite{classen2021older, rovira2019looking}.
+The mobility level in older adults(also majorly affected by cognitive performance) has been shown to significantly and positively affect AV perception and desire for knowledge\cite{park2024automated}.
+Even higher education individuals tend to have more negative opinions regarding AV safety compared to others\cite{li2024effect}; however, their opinions are more likely to shift towards the positive side after a successful test ride\cite{sharma2022quantifying}.
+Thus it's imperative to provide any forms of demonstrations and hands-on training for increased trust and perceived safety.
+With more recent AI developments, AI coaching has been an emerging strategy for training and generating AV experiences.
+However, one should be careful about the type of information to deliver \cite{kaufman2024effects} for efficient learning.
+For instance, too much information has been shown to create a sense of overwhelm and more visual information was preferred.
+However, properly tuned AI coaching has great potential for increased trust, confidence, and expertise.